Post 87 sweeps Kannapolis in Area III semis

 “Not many teams have four, five starters.
 So, it was great to finish the job tonight.
 I told them to celebrate, have fun but we still have a job to do.
 Nothing’s finished here.”

 Post 87 led 3-0 in the second but trailed 4-3 heading to the bottom of the seventh.
-It scratched across the tying run on a series of unconventional plays after Evan Goodwin reached on an infield single and advanced on a wild throw.
+It scratched across the tying run on a pair of dropped third strikes and throws to first.

-Twice the HiToms struck out but moved the runner on a dropped third strike and a throw to first.
-Goodwin moved to third on the first out and scored on the second out – the play pulling the catcher away from home.

-With runners on first and second and one out, after Jake Little walked and moved to second, Devin Villaman, a recent Ledford graduate, put a ball in the air to shallow center.
-Hooker, tagging up, scored from third with the winning run.

-“It’s just the confidence in our team,” said Hooker, a recent graduate of Westchester Country Day.
-“Everybody knew we had each other’s backs.
-And we knew we weren’t going to lose that game.”

 The throw from the outfield was on the mark.
-But the collision between Hooker and Kannapolis catcher Jack Peterson dislodged the ball and Hooker was called safe – sparking a jubilant celebration among HiToms players.
+But the collision between Hooker and the Kannapolis catcher dislodged the ball and Hooker was called safe – sparking a jubilant celebration among HiToms players.

 “Just get back on third and tag up – I knew I was going,” Hooker said of the final play.
 “It was a little shallow, so I knew it was going to be a close play.
 Just try to do something.
 He didn’t have the ball in his glove and I just got it perfectly.”

-Tyler Shafer had two hits for Post 87 – which (aside from its NC3 title in the pandemic 2020 season) last reached the Area III finals in 2018 and won its last Area III banner in 2016.
-Yates Sikes doubled and Goodwin had a hit and an RBI.
+Tyler Shafer had two hits for Post 87 – which (aside from its NC3 title in the 2020 pandemic season) last reached the Area III finals in 2018 and won its last Area III banner in 2016.
+Yates Sikes doubled and Evan Goodwin had a hit and an RBI.

-Tanner Royals, a recent Southwest Guilford graduate, gave the HiToms another outstanding starting pitching performance.
-He allowed just five hits and three walks while striking out three over seven innings.